yashsavani/skynet/README.md

-<h1>Apollo</h1>
+<h1>Skynet</h1>

-Apollo is a deep learning codebase attempting to provide the functionality of Torch in python.
-It makes heavy use of code from <a href="http://github.com/bvlc/caffe">Caffe</a>.
-Please check out the <a href="http://apollo.deepmatter.io">project page</a> for installation instructions and usage.
+Skynet is a deep learning framework designed to be easy to use and extremely powerful.
+It makes heavy use of code from <a href="http://apollo.deepmatter.io">Apollo</a>.

 Apollo is in no way endorsed by the The Regents of the University of California or the Caffe Contributors